KimpossibleG/billfold/README.md

 - restaurant bills only

 1. Enter the diners
-  add from contacts*
+a. add from contacts*
 2. Take a pic of the receipt
 3. Divvy it up
+a.
 Click on an item
   Select appropriate person
 Selecting multiple people splits evenly update split percentages*